RedHatGov/redhatgov.github.io/content/workshops/openshift_4_101/lab4-devmanage.md

 <blockquote>
 Because we built this app using S2I, we get to see the details about the build - including the container image that was used for building the source code.
 Note that you can kick-off a rebuild here if something went wrong with the initial build and you'd like to attempt it again.<br/>
 <br/>
-Notice that, in the "Git Commit" section, you can see the comment from the last commit when the build was started.
-And you can see the that commit's author.
-You can click that commit GUID to be taken to the exact version of the source code that is in this deployed application.
+Notice that, in the "Git Commit" section, you can see the comment from the last commit when the build was started, and you can see the that commit's author.
 </blockquote>
 <img src="../images/ocp-lab-devman-commitmsg.png" width="400"><br/>